webrecorder/browsertrix/docs/deploy/index.md

 # Self-Hosting

-!!! note "Already signed up for Browsertrix?"
+!!! info "Already signed up for Browsertrix?"

     This guide is for developers and users who are self-hosting Browsertrix.
 If you've registered through [browsertrix.com](https://browsertrix.com/), you may be looking for the [user guide](../user-guide/index.md).